 Due to the bells and whistles associated with the program, Betterment is a bit higher than the other options.
 If you auto-deposit at least $100 per month, the fee is 0.35% per month for an account with a balance less than $10,000.
 If you decide not to auto-invest, the fee is $3 per month for an account balance less than $10,000.
 In the event your account reaches over $10,000, the monthly fee continues to drop.
 Visit Betterment for more information!

-Have you tried any of the above apps/platforms?
+Have you tried any of the above apps/platforms or to invest with $100 or less?
 If so, tell us in the comments!

 Subscribe below for posts regarding budgeting, saving, investing and travel hacking to be delivered to your inbox.
 No Spam!